Xilinx/PYNQ/docs/source/14_faqs.rst

       >ping pynq

 3. Log on to the board through a terminal, and check the system is running. i.e. that the Linux shell is accessible.
+See below for details on logging on with a terminal.

-4. From a terminal, check you can ping your host PC from the board
+4. From a terminal, check you can ping the board from your host PC, and also ping your host PC from the board

    If you can't ping the board, or the host PC, check your network settings.